Frank Sinatra

 Frank Sinatra and John Kennedy

-Robert Kennedy, the President's younger brother, was appointed Attorney General and declared an uncompromising war on crime, starting to collect a dossier on Sinatra himself to implicate him in Mafia connections.
-After the inauguration, John Kennedy ignored Frank's invitation and did not visit him, and Sinatra finally realized that he had simply been deceived and used.
+Robert Kennedy, the President's younger brother, became Attorney General and launched an all-out war on crime, building a case against Sinatra himself over his Mafia ties.
+After the inauguration, John Kennedy snubbed Frank's invitation and never visited, leaving Sinatra to realize he'd simply been played.

 Frank Sinatra and Doris Day ('Young at Heart', 1954)